 We have personally been on the Barcelona hop on hop off bus tour and highly recommend it.
 See the fascinating city of Barcelona on a comfortable and convenient hop-on-hop-off bus tour.
 You’ll travel on open-top double-decker buses that cover 3 different routes.
 Your 1-day or 2-day ticket makes it possible see all that Barcelona has to offer!

 For more information and ticket booking click HERE.

-Steel Donkey Barcelona Bike tour was very family friendly
+Steel Donkey Barcelona Bike Tour was very family friendly

 Back on the Barcelona bike tour and we headed to the beaches of Barcelona.
 The new section that was created when the 1992 Olympic Games came to town.
 You see before the games Barcelona only attracted half a million visitors a year.
 The Games gave the city a chance to build, create and beautify this city.
 They needed this to attract visitors back after the Games had faded away into the past.
-Last year Barcelona received 12 million visitors.
+Last year Barcelona Spain received 12 million visitors.
 Anyway back to the beach.

 Watch the highlights of our Barcelona Bike Tour

 This area was once an industrial area and fishing port.
 Edu told us it was once said that Barcelona had its back to to the beach.
 It’s now a great area with many sandy beaches restaurant and a promenade for strolling along.
 We all happily rode our bikes along the length of Barcelona’s man made beaches.
 Heading back to the Gothic Area we made one last stop at the Barcelona post office.